AbdullahZuhair21/OSCP-Notes/README.md

 1- Escalation Path - Kernel Exploitation
 here is all kernel exploitation from GitHub: https://github.com/SecWiki/windows-kernel-exploits
+- run systeminfo command on the target system then user windows-exploit-suggester-python3 to find exploits.

 - Port Forwarding
 - - check the open ports in the machine